 Most days, I didn’t have much time either.
-But, I discovered some fun alternatives to the traditional teacher read-aloud that permitted me to incorporate read-alouds in a new way a bit more often.
+But I discovered some fun alternatives that permitted me to incorporate read-alouds in a new way a bit more often.

 Alternatives to Traditional Read-Alouds

-My kiddos loved partner read-alouds.
+My students loved partner read-alouds.
 They learned so much by hearing other kiddos use appropriate tone and expression when reading out loud.

 In the classroom, I liked to strategically partner up struggling readers with more advanced readers.
-This allowed my struggling readers the opportunity to hear the text read fluently by someone other then me.
+This allowed my struggling readers the opportunity to hear the text read fluently by someone other than me.

-To keep things interesting for my kiddos, I would occasionally allow them to choose their partners.
+To keep things interesting for the kids, I would occasionally allow them to choose their partners.
 However, from a classroom management standpoint, I had to monitor this closely…as you can imagine.

 To eliminate certain discipline issues, partner reading was managed using the same steps every time.